anshul031999/first-contributions/README.md

 Now clone the forked repository to your machine.
 Go to your GitHub account, open the forked repository, click on the clone button and then click the *copy to clipboard* icon.

-Open a terminal and run the following git command:
+Open the terminal and run the following git command:

 ```
 git clone "url you just copied"
 ```
-where "url you just copied" (without the quote marks) is the url to this repository (your fork of this project).
-See the previous steps to obtain the url.
+where "url you just copied" (without the quotation marks) is the url to this repository (your fork of this project).
+See the previous steps for obtaining the url.

 <img align="right" width="300" src="assets/copy-to-clipboard.png" alt="copy URL to clipboard" />